Kingdom of Mewar: Geography

-Early history and Legend
+History

 Statue of Bappa Rawal at Mewar (r.728 CE–763 CE).

+Early History of Mewar

 Less is known about the origins of the Kingdom of Mewar.
 It was originally ruled by the Guhila dynasty.
 Guhadatta is considered the first ruler of the kingdom in the 7th century.
 In the early 8th century, it came under the sub ordinance of the regional Mori rulers.
 The kingdom under Bappa Rawal acquired control of Chittor in 728 after taking it away from its Mori overlords.
 Nagda was the capital of Mewar around this period.

 Bappa Rawal defeated an early Arab Caliphate invasion of India through a confederation with Gurjar-Pratihara ruler Nagabhata I. Bappa Rawals successors, namely Khuman II would continue to resist Arab incursions into the country.

 Sahasra Bahu Temples in Nagda, Rajasthan, 10th century CE.

 The Guhilas from the 8th century acknowledged the suzerainty of the Gurjara-Pratiharas.
 In the 10th century, Bharttripatta II became an independent ruler and broke ties with the Pratihara empire and assumed the title Maharajadhiraja.
 His successor Allata killed Devapala, the ruler of the Gurjara Pratihara at that time.

 The Guhilas was controlled by the Kingdom of Malwa in the 11th century and by the Chahamanas in the 12th century.
 Guhila ruler Samantsingh established another branch of Guhilas in Vagad and also fought alongside the defeated Prithviraja III of Ajmer in Second Battle of Tarain against Muizzuddin Muhammad Ghuri.

 Through the 13th century, the Guhilas started getting more powerful and became independent of the Chahamana rule.
 It had to resist multiple invasions by Turkic invaders.
 Eventually, in 1303 Sultan of Delhi, Alauddin Khalji invaded Mewar, besieged Chittor.
 In the siege, Rana Lakhan with his seven sons died in the battle and the women committed Jauhar.
 Although, Ajay Singh survived the disaster who later brought up Hammir.